CDRT/docs/bios/settings/thinkcenter/video_setup.md

 > **Notes**
 > - If `Auto` is selected, the system will select a graphics output, **prioritizing PEG**.
-> - The "IGD" option will not appear if not supported by the CPU.
+> - The `IGD` option will not appear if not supported by the CPU.

 <!-- TODO: add WMI -->
 </details>